 Snowflake Open Catalog

-Dremio supports Snowflake Open Catalog as an Iceberg catalog source.
-With this source connector, you can connect to and read from internal and external Snowflake Open Catalogs and write to external Snowflake Open Catalogs.
+You can read from internal and external Snowflake Open Catalogs and write to external Snowflake Open Catalogs.

 Prerequisites